dvasilev-git/flowsentry/GRAFANA-SETUP.md

-# Grafana Cloud Setup for FlowSentry
+# Grafana Cloud Setup for FlowSentry (Prometheus)

-This guide will help you set up Grafana Cloud integration for your FlowSentry monitoring system.
+This guide will help you set up Grafana Cloud integration for your FlowSentry monitoring system using Prometheus metrics.

 ## 🎯 What You'll Get